 CAUTION ABOUT FORWARD-LOOKING INFORMATION This annual report contains forward-looking information and forward-looking statements, as defined under applicable securities laws (hereinafter collectively referred to as "forward-looking statements") that involve a number of risks and uncertainties.
 Forward-looking statements include all statements that are predictive in nature or depend on future events or conditions.
-Forward-looking statements retylocally identified by, but not limited to, the words "believes," "articipates," "estimates," "intends," "plans" or similar expressions.
+Forward-looking statements are typically identified by, but not limited to, the words "kepects," "anticipates," "estimates," "intends," "plans" or similar expressions.
 Statements regarding the operations, business, financial condition, priorities, ongoing objectives, strategies and outlook of the Company, other than statements of historical fact, are forward-looking statements.
-Specifically, this annual report contains forward-looking statements regarding the anticipated growth in sales, income and profitability of the Company's segments; the Company's improvement in market share; the Company's targeted return on equity, improved return on total capital, adjusted earings per share, adjusted EBITDA growth rates and dividend payout; the Company's effective tax rate; the Company's expectations regarding general business and economic conditions; the Company's Corporate Social Responsibility initiative to enhance the integration of social and environmental objectives into its business operations and strategy; the Company's expectation to achieve its overall environmental footprint of its products and services; the continuing impact the conflicts in Europe and the Middle East will have on the global economy and the global supply chain; the Company's successfully consolidate the production from the closure of its Beglium facility by mid-2024; Innovia will successfully consolidate the production from the closure of the Beglium facility into its facilities in the UK. and Australia, leading to incremental annual profitability of \$170 million to \$200 million; for the CL Segment, fourth quarter momentum and poten
+Specifically, this annual report contains forward-looking statements regarding the anticipated growth in sales, income and profitability of the Company's segments; the Company's improvement in market share; the Company's capital spending levels and planned capital expenditures in 2024; the adequacy of the Company's financial liquidity; the Company's targeted return on equity, improved return on total capital, adjusted earnings per share, adjusted EBITDA growth rates and dividend payout; the Company's effective tax rate; the Company's expectations regarding general business and economic conditions; the Company's Corporate Social Responsibility initiative to enhance the integration of social and environmental objectives into its business operations and strategy; the Company's expectation to achieve its overall environmental footprint and waste reduction goals for 2025 and 2030; the Company's ability to successfully deploy initiatives that reduce the carbon footprint of its products and services; the continuing impact the conflicts in Europe and the Middle East will have on the global economy and the global supply chain; the Company's success in passing on foreign exchange movements and input cost changes, including inflationary co

 Forward-looking statements are not guarantees of future performance.
-They involve known and unknown risks and uncertainties relating to future events and conditions, including, but not limited to, the impact of competition; consumer confidence and spending preferences; general economic and geopatical conditions; currency exchange rates; interest rates and credit availability; technological change; changes in government regulations; risks associated with operating and product hazards; and the Company's ability to attract and retain qualified employees.
+They involve known and unknown risks and uncertainties relating to future events and conditions, including, but not limited to, the impact of competition; consumer confidence and spending preferences; general economic and geopolitical conditions; currency exchange rates; interest rates and credit availability; technological change; changes in government regulations; risks associated with operating and product hazards; and the Company's ability to attract and retain qualified employees.
 Do not unduly rely on forward-looking statements as the Company's actual results could differ materially from those anticipated in these forward-looking statements.
-Forward-looking statements are also based on a number of assumptions, which may prove to be incorrect, including, but not limited to, assumptions about the following: higher consumer spending; increased customer demand for the Company's products; continued historical growth trends, market growth in specific segments and entering into new segments; the Company's focused strategies and operational approach; the Company's pality to implement its acquisition strategy and successfully integrate acquired businesses; the achievement of the Company's palis for improved efficiency and lower costs, including the ability to pass on polypropylene resin, aluminum and other inflationary cost increases to its customers; and general business and economic conditions.
+Forward-looking statements are also based on a number of assumptions, which may prove to be incorrect, including, but not limited to, assumptions about the following: higher consumer spending; increased customer demand for the Company's products; continued historical growth trends, market growth in specific segments and entering into new segments; the Company's ability to provide a wide range of products to multinational customers on a global basis; the benefits of the Company's focused strategies and operational approach; the Company's plans for improved efficiency and lower costs, including the ability to pass on polypropylene resin, aluminum and other inflationary cost increases to its customers; the availability of cash and credit; fluctuations of currency exchange rates; the Company's continued relations with its customers; and general business and economic conditions.
 Should one or more risks materialize or should any assumptions prove incorrect, then actual results could vary materially from those expressed or implied in the forward-looking statements.
-Further details on key risks can be found throughout this report and particularly in Section 4.
-"Risks and Uncertainties."
+Further details on key risks can be found throughout this report and particularly in Section 4: "Risks and Uncertainties."